[Updated September 5, 2022]

 Regular tours of Three Sisters Winery are not currently being offered.
 But if you’re looking to host an event or have a wedding, tours are available seven days a week by reservation.

-Due to COVID-19, large group tastings are not currently available.
-But walk-in tastings for groups of four or less are offered on the outside patio, where you can enjoy four wines of your choice.
+Walk-in tastings for groups of four or less are offered on the outside patio, where you can enjoy four wines of your choice.

 6. Wolf Mountain Vineyards & Winery

-180 Wolf Mountain Trail, Dahlonega GA• 706-867-9862
+180 Wolf Mountain Trail, Dahlonega GA • 706-867-9862

 Established in 1999, Wolf Mountain Vineyards & Winery is an incredibly popular attraction in Dahlonega GA that’s often compared to the wineries in Napa.